zooko/smalloc/README.md

    I've tried to pay the price of keeping `smalloc` simple while designing and implementing it.

-2. Place user data in locations that gain the benefits of caching.
-This comes into play when the user code actually reads from and writes to addresses that the memory manager returned to it.
+2. Place user data where it can benefit from caching.

     1. If a single CPU core accesses different allocations in quick succession, and those allocations are packed into a single